peterlidee/searchparams-next-15/article/article-5.md

 But I do think that running into problems and learning how to solve them gives a much better understanding on how to test and use mocks.

 As a little bonus I also wrote an integration test for the entire `/list` route.
-You can see it on [github](TODO: add link).
+You can see it on [github](https://github.com/peterlidee/searchparams-next-15/blob/main/src/app/list/__tests__/list-route-integration.test.tsx).

 If you want to support my writing, you can [donate with paypal](https://www.paypal.com/donate/?hosted_button_id=4D78YQU4V5NEJ).

-// link old articles to new one
+// TODO: link old articles to new one
-// TODO: remove spoiler in part 2

-// TODO: check all TODO's